 Letters of Recommendation | Standarized Test Scores | Personal Statement | Resume | Domestic Transcripts | International Student Requirements | Doctoral Requirements | Optional Addendum |

 Applicants will need to submit letters of recommendation from three (3) individuals.
 Letters should address your academic and research abilities, including your capacity to work independently as well as your ability to comprehend, digest, and assimilate new knowledge.
 The email address for each recommender must be a professional email address (e.g., with a “.edu” extension or company-related domain).
-If such an email address is not possible, the student must provide a written explanation and seek permission from the Mailman School of Public Health to utilize a non-professional email address for the reference.
+If such an email address is not possible, the student must provide a written explanation to the ph-admit [at] columbia.edu (subject: Using%20a%20Non-Professional%20Email%20Address) (Mailman School of Public Health Admissions Team), for permission to utilize a non-professional email address for the reference.

 Students who have received a degree in the past 5 years are: required to provide at least 1 academic reference from faculty at that institution and encouraged to provide at least 2 academic references.
 Students more than 5 years away from their most recent degree are encouraged to provide at least 1 academic reference.

-In effort to support our applicants during the CoVid-19 Pandemic, standardized test scores for applications to the 2021-2022 academic year are optional for all master’s degree programs.
-For doctoral programs please confirm requirements by checking the individual department page for detailed information on the application and/or department requirements.
-We will require evidence of quantitative and analytical ability.
+In effort to support our applicants during the CoVid-19 Pandemic, standardized test scores for applications to the 2022-2023 academic year are optional for all master’s degree programs.
+For other programs please confirm requirements by checking our website and individual department pages for detailed information on the application and/or department requirements.
+Applicants will need to present evidence of quantitative and analytical writing ability.
 To demonstrate this ability, candidates must complete all questions under the Quantitative & Analytical Assessment section within the application.
-You will find these questions in your application under the Program Materials section under the Questions tab.
+You will find these questions under the Program Materials section under the Questions tab.

 Columbia University Mailman School of Public Health will continue our holistic application review process.
 The admissions committee will make no assumptions if a standardized test score is omitted from an application, but inclusion of a good score may improve the overall application of a candidate with deficiencies in some areas.
+Applicants with no evidence of quantitative or writing coursework are encouraged to submit test scores.
 If you plan on submitting your test scores, please use the codes below.

 GRE: have ETS send scores to SOPHAS using code 2159, HAMCAPS using code 0047